Dominion of New England: Dudley administration

 Dudley's charter arrived in Boston on May 14, 1686, and he formally took charge of Massachusetts on May 25.
-His rule did not begin auspiciously, since a number of Massachusetts magistrates who had been named to his council refused to serve.
+His rule did not begin auspiciously, since a number of Massachusetts magistrates refused to serve on his council.
 According to Edward Randolph, the Puritan magistrates "were of opinion that God would never suffer me to land again in this country, and thereupon began in a most arbitrary manner to assert their power higher than at any time before."
 Elections of colonial military officers were also compromised when many of them refused to serve.
 Dudley made a number of judicial appointments, generally favoring the political moderates who had supported accommodation of the king's wishes in the battle over the old charter.

 Dudley was significantly hampered by the inability to raise revenues in the dominion.
 His commission did not allow the introduction of new revenue laws, and the Massachusetts government had repealed all such laws in 1683, anticipating the loss of the charter.
 Furthermore, many refused to pay the few remaining taxes on the grounds that they had been enacted by the old government and were thus invalid.
-Attempts by Dudley and Randolph were largely unsuccessful at introducing the Church of England due to a lack of funding, but were also hampered by the perceived political danger of imposing on the existing churches for their use.
+Dudley and Randolph were largely unsuccessful at introducing the Church of England due to a lack of funding, but they were also hampered by the perceived political danger of imposing on the existing churches for their use.

 Dudley and Randolph enforced the Navigation Acts, although they did not adhere entirely to the laws.
-Some variations were overlooked, understanding that certain provisions of the acts were unfair (some resulted in the payments of multiple duties), and they suggested to the Lords of Trade that the laws be modified to ameliorate these conditions.
+Some variations were overlooked, understanding that certain provisions of the acts were unfair, and they suggested to the Lords of Trade that the laws be modified to ameliorate these conditions.
 However, the Massachusetts economy suffered, also negatively affected by external circumstances.
 A dispute eventually occurred between Dudley and Randolph over matters related to trade.

-During Dudley's administration, the Lords of Trade decided on September 9, 1686 to include into the dominion the colonies of Rhode Island and Connecticut, based on a petition from Dudley's council.
+The Lords of Trade decided on September 9, 1686 to include the colonies of Rhode Island and Connecticut in the dominion, based on a petition from Dudley's council.
 Andros's commission had been issued in June, and he was given an annex to his commission to incorporate them into the dominion.